iDEA-iSAIL-Lab-UIUC/pyg-ssl/README.md

 Generally, PyG-SSL have four components: Configuration, Method, Trainer and Evaluator.
 The user only needs to specify the configuration and write a simple script which calls the other components within this framework.
 The library will automatically run the method, train the model, and evaluate the results.
 The user can also customize the method, trainer, and evaluator to fit their own needs.
 We provide example configurations in the configuration folder , and example scripts in the root folder.
 The user can easily modify these configurations and scripts to run their own experiments.

 ## Installation
+While we provide requirements.txt for installing the dependencies with pip, sometimes pip is not able to resolve the dependencies correctly.
+We recommend using the following ways to build the environment.
 ### Directly use the source
 One way to use the source code is to clone the repository and install the dependencies.
 We recommend to create a new conda environment to prevent conflicts with other packages.
 ```bash